You need more information?

 Under the rules of origin provisions, EVFTA provides that only fabrics originating in South Korea can be considered as originating in Vietnam.

-However, if the manufacture from Chinese fabrics satisfies the sufficient works and processes mentioned in the EVFTA, these garments can be considered as "made in Vietnam" and benefit from the tariff advantages.
+However, if the production from Chinese fabrics meets the provisions outlined in the EVFTA, then these garments can be considered "made in Vietnam" and benefit from the associated tariff advantages.

 According to the principle of "non-alteration" mentioned in the Article 13 of Protocol 1, products may transit through third countries but they shall "not have been altered, transformed in any way or subjected to operations other than operations to preserve them in good condition or other than adding or affixing marks, labels, seals or any other documentation to ensure compliance with specific domestic requirements of the importing Party”